jdomarin/jdomarin/conversion_testimony.md

 As I face the trials and difficulties of life, I experience peace, I do not panic, I pray, I lean on the Lord.

-I strongly Believe I will never regret having chosen to follow Jesus and to be his disciple.
+I strongly believe I will never regret having chosen to follow Jesus and to be his disciple.